UCL/RefbasedMI/README.md

 # usage

-ensure all covariates are numeric, for example antidepressant$PATIENT.SEX <- as.numeric(antidepressant$PATIENT.SEX)
+covariates and basevalue response must be non-missing, also all covariates to be converted to numeric, for example antidepressant$PATIENT.SEX <- as.numeric(antidepressant$PATIENT.SEX)

 otherwise you get the following warning